war/asset-loading/README.md

 			indices_array.emplace_back( uint_array[i + offset] );
 	}
 ```
-Note that checks are made to ensure the correct data type and arrays are being used for indices (either unsigned short or int).
+Note that checks are made to ensure the correct data type, and arrays are being used for indices (either unsigned short or int).

 ### ModelLoader::getSkinWeights
 Extracts all skin weight data.
 The process is exactly the same as what is mentioned in [`ModelLoader::getVertexPositions`](ModelLoader.md#ModelLoader%3A%3AgetVertexPositions).